 Q: What have you gained from working at Linchpin?

 A: Patience.
 I was definitely more of a “shoot from the hip” kind of person when I was younger.
-I find that I am more thoughtful person regarding my decisions as I’ve gotten older.
+I find that I am a more thoughtful person regarding my decisions as I’ve gotten older.
 I also make sure I am putting others before myself.

 Q: What is your biggest pet peeve?